 My name is Julian Patrick, Managing Director at Stovefitter's and author of The Stove Fitter's Manual (www.stovefittersmanual.co.uk).
-I live in North Wales.
-I am not Welsh having escaped from the Midlands during the 1990's.
-I used to be a full-time Hetas-registered stove installer but now spend most of my time working in the shop, answering the phone or tinkering with the various Stovefitter's websites or Stovefitter's Manual.
+I live in Cornwall.
+I am not Cornish (escaped from the Midlands to North Wales during the 1990's then to Cornwall late 2017).
+I used to be a full-time Hetas-registered stove installer but now spend most of my time answering the phone or tinkering with the various Stovefitter's websites or Stovefitter's Manual.

 In North Wales stove-fitting meant whizzing around in a white Land Rover having adventures.
 One day we would be at the coast (Conwy, Beaumaris, Colwyn Bay, Llandudno and so on), the next the rugged Snowdonia mountains (Betwys-Y-Coed, Llanwrst, Llanberis, Blaenau Ffestniog).
 Hard work but a lot of fun; what a lot of adventures (especially with Huw who recently passed away).
 I met some strange people too, especially in the hills ;-)